csesoc/constitution/README.md

             g) To act as official spokesperson for the society;
             h) To arrive at an associate memership fee;
             i) To liaise with fellow office bearers;
-            j) To acquaint each Executive member with their function, responsibility, duties and maintain personal contact with them;
+            j) To acquaint each Executive memer with their function, responsibility, duties and maintain personal contact with them;
             k) To liaise with Arc where necessary;
             l) To ensure that an “Application for Affiliation” form accompanied by the minutes